 Anyone who feels like his or her recovery would be most successful if treatment was incorporated Christian ideals and beliefs would likely achieve optimal results from holistic Christian programs for addiction.
 Especially with regard to remaining abstinent, making faith a central part of the recovery process can serve to strengthen newfound sobriety since their beliefs afford them with a strong sense of community as well.

-Diverse selection of treatment options, counseling and group treatments still serve as the foundation while holistic therapies enhance the program, emphasis on comfort and creating a peaceful and home-like environment, comprehensive aftercare that addresses the many layers of sustained recovery, well-rounded programs with organic and balanced meals-many types of physical activities and exercise available, use of experiential therapies like art and music therapy, emphasis on nature and serenity and relaxation, knowledgeable and experienced staff who know many different ways to treat addiction.
+Diverse selection of treatment options, counseling, and group treatments still serve as the foundation while holistic therapies enhance the program, emphasis on comfort and creating a peaceful and home-like environment, comprehensive aftercare that addresses the many layers of sustained recovery, well-rounded programs with organic and balanced meals-many types of physical activities and exercise available, use of experiential therapies like music therapy, emphasis on nature and serenity and relaxation, knowledgeable and experienced staff who know many different ways to treat addiction.

 When it comes to standard treatment programs, there’s often a lack of personalization and intimacy.
 These curricula tend to treat patients as if they should require nothing more than the essentials in order to become sober and abstinent.
 However, with most of the U.S. being of the Christian faith, it’s clear that non-Christian addiction treatment programs lack an emphasis that is like considered important on a national scale.
-In a holistic addiction treatment program for Christians, many of the concepts that are often central in Christianity and many other religions are addressed, such as the implications of guilt and forgiveness.
+In a holistic addiction treatment program for Christians, many of the concepts that are often central to Christianity and many other religions are addressed, such as the implications of guilt and forgiveness.

 The underlying ideology of holism is predicated on the idea that all people have an innate healing power within them, and this healing power needs only to be honed or activated in order for them to recover from most afflictions.
 Moreover, a holistic perspective of addiction recovery focuses on many circumstances that often lead to relapse.
 In particular, there’s an emphasis on thought disruption, visualization, and relaxation techniques that can be used to reinforce sobriety and ensure the longevity of sobriety.
-Some of the techniques used to achieve relapse disruption include the use of meditation, yoga, art therapy, and nutrition among many others.
+Some of the techniques used to achieve relapse disruption include the use of meditation and nutrition among many others.
 These holistic Christian programs are also taught by experienced professionals who have extensive experience with the techniques they teach.